Indoor Air Quality in Multifamily Housing

 - 2013 Housing Notice to include radon assessment in the Multifamily Accelerated Processing (MAP) Guide.
 Issued in 2013 by the U.S. Housing and Urban Development (HUD)

-- Change Is In the Air (PDF)(100 pp, 2.3 MB)EXIT: An Action Guide for Establishing Smoke-Free Policies in Public Housing and Multifamily Properties by the U.S. Housing and Urban Development (HUD)
+- Change Is In the Air (PDF)(100 pp, 2.3 MB): An Action Guide for Establishing Smoke-Free Policies in Public Housing and Multifamily Properties by the U.S. Housing and Urban Development (HUD)

-- Smoke-Free Toolkits EXIT: Toolkits for residents and owner/managers who live, and work, in federally assisted housing.
+- Smoke-Free Toolkits: Toolkits for residents and owner/managers who live, and work, in federally assisted housing.
 Created by U.S. Housing and Urban Development (HUD)